harcokuppens/clean-classic-helloworld/README.md

 - using a pre-setup devcontainer, this gives you

   - a quick start in developing,
   - nice Clean language support in vscode, and
   - you can run it on all platforms.

 - using a local installation of Clean

   - no docker needed, but you must do the installation
   - use the vscode editor for Clean, however it must be noted that the language server for Clean is currently only available for Linux
   - use the classic CleanIDE.
 The CleanIDE is a Windows application but can also be run with wine on Linux and MacOS.

+In all development environments we always can build the project with the `cpm` commandline tool.
+For editing you can use VsCode or the CleanIDE.

-For getting started quickly we advice to use the vscode devcontainer, however this quick start assumes that you already have docker installed, otherwise it might be faster to just do a local installation an use the classic CleanIDE.
+For getting started quickly with support on all platforms we advice to use the vscode devcontainer, however this quick start assumes that you already have docker installed, otherwise it might be faster to just do a local installation.

 VsCode is a more modern editor giving you all new features, but the classic CleanIDE gives better language support.
 So probably you can use both tools and use each for what they are better in.

-### Easy develop in DevContainer
+### Pre-setup DevContainer in VsCode

 **Quick**